accessibilitywars/zaw2/content/builds/power-spellbreaker.md

     b. {{ skill(id="14399") }}\
     c. {{ skill(id="14418") }}\
     d. {{ skill(id="44937") }}
----
-<small>*You may extend the auto chain cycle if you need a break.
+><small>*You may extend the auto chain cycle if you need a break.
 If you need to reorientate yourself (or if you have a pizza on your other hand), you may also extend the auto-chain indefinitely by just holding F1 and it will still do a base of 23k DPS at 0 APM (while attacker's insight is still up)*</small>

 #### Crowd Control rotation
 1. You have decent CC by using {{ skill(id="44937") }} (dagger 3) and {{ skill(id="14410") }}